-RACE Aleutian Islands bottom trawl (AIBT) surveys prior to 2004 indicate that most of the pollock biomass has been located in the Eastern Aleutian Islands Area (Area 541) and along the north side of Unalaska-Umnak Islands in the eastern Bering Sea region (~165°W and 170°W).
-The 2004 Aleutian Islands trawl survey showed the greatest density and estimated biomass in the Unalaska-Umnak area in the eastern Bering Sea region, but only low densities of pollock were observed in the Unalaska-Umnak Islands area in the 2006 survey.
-If we ignore the biomass estimates from the Unalaska-Umnak area the 2004 and 2006 AIBT surveys are very similar and show a very different pattern of biomass abundance than the 2002 survey (Fig. 1A.5).
-Within the Aleutian Islands Region (Areas 541, 542, and 543) the 2002 AIBT survey indicated the highest densities and biomass were in the Central Aleutian Islands Area (Area 542) followed by the Eastern (Area 541) and Western areas (Area 543).
-In the 1991-2000 AIBT surveys the highest biomasses for the NRA Areas were estimated in Area 541 followed by Area 542 and Area 543.
+The RACE Aleutian Islands bottom trawl (AIBT) surveys prior to 2004 indicate that most of the pollock biomass was located in the Eastern Aleutian Islands Area (Area 541), and along the north side of Unalaska-Umnak Islands in the eastern Bering Sea region (~165°W and 170°W).
+The 2004 Aleutian Islands trawl survey showed the highest density and estimated biomass levels in the Unalaska-Umnak area in the eastern Bering Sea region.
+However, the 2006 survey observed only low densities of pollock in the Unalaska-Umnak Islands area.
+If we ignore the biomass estimates from the Unalaska-Umnak area, the 2004 and 2006 AIBT surveys are very similar and show a very different pattern of biomass abundance relative to the 2002 survey (Fig. 1A.5).
+Within the Aleutian Islands Region (Areas 541, 542, and 543), the 2002 AIBT survey indicated the highest densities and estimated biomass levels in the Central Aleutian Islands Area (Area 542), followed by the Eastern (Area 541) and Western areas (Area 543).
+The 1991-2000 AIBT surveys indicated the highest estimated biomass levels from the NRA Areas was observed in Area 541 followed by Area 542 and Area 543.
 The earlier RACE AIBT surveys indicated a decline in pollock biomass in the portion of Area 541 east of 174°W longitude from a high of 53,865 t in 1991 to a low of 28,985 t in the 2000 survey.
-This trend was reversed in the 2002 survey with an estimate of 53,368 t, in 2004 with an estimate of 111,250 t, and 117,000 t in 2006 (Table 1A.11).
-In the 1991-2002 surveys a number of large to medium sized tows were encountered throughout the Aleutians indicative of a fairly well distributed population.
+This trend was reversed beginning in the 2002 survey with estimates of 53,368 t, 111,250 t, and 69,522 t from the 2002, 2004, 2006 surveys, respectively (Table 1A.11).
+During the 1991-2002 surveys, a number of large to medium-sized tows were encountered throughout the Aleutians indicating a fairly well distributed population.
 This is very different from the 2004 and 2006 survey estimates which indicated a low level of pollock abundance in both Area 542 and Area 543, and a much higher pollock density in Area 541.
 The 2004 survey revealed very few pollock throughout the NRA, except for a single large tow in Seguam pass.
-The distribution of pollock in the 2006 survey revealed a similar pattern to that of the 2004 survey with high CPUE in the

-Seguam pass area.
+The distribution of pollock in the 2006 survey revealed a similar pattern to that of the 2004 survey with high CPUE in the Seguam pass area.
 The 2006 survey found a higher concentration of pollock in the Delerof Islands that was not observed in 2004, but is consistent with aggregations observed in 2002.
-Like the 2004 survey there were very few pollock observed west of 180° longitude.
-Since there has not been a substantial fishery in the Aleutians not has there been a substantial change in survey methodology or design, the continued decrease in pollock must be attributed to either a change in catchability due to vertical migration of pollock out of the reach of the bottom trawl, increased emigration of pollock out of the surveyed area, decreased recruitment, increased natural mortality exceeding recruitment, or some combination of these factors.
-Since the AIBT is limited to within the 500 m isobath the survey biomass estimates do not include mid-water pollock, nor do they include pollock located offshore of the 500 m isobath.
-These biomass estimates therefore represent an unknown portion of the total biomass.
-The biomass in this area may be greater if the on-bottom/off-bottom distribution is similar to that of the eastern Bering Sea (Ianelli et al. 2005).
-In addition, climatic and year class variation may cause a difference in the proportion of pollock available to the bottom trawl survey.
+Similar to the 2004 survey, there were very few pollock observed west of 180° longitude.
+Given that there has not been a substantial fishery in the Aleutians since 1999, nor has there been a substantial change in survey methodology or design, the continued decrease in pollock must be attributed to either a change in catchability due to vertical migration of pollock out of the reach of the bottom trawl, increased emigration of pollock out of the surveyed area, decreased recruitment, increased natural mortality exceeding recruitment, or some combination of these factors.
+Since the AIBT is limited to within the 500 m isobath, the survey biomass estimates do not include midwater pollock, nor do they include pollock located offshore of the 500 m isobath.
+Survey biomass estimates therefore represent an unknown portion of the total biomass.
+The biomass in the Aleutian Islands may be under-estimated if the on-bottom/off-bottom distribution is similar to that of the eastern Bering Sea (Ianelli et al. 2005).
+In addition, climatic and year class variation may cause differences in the proportion of pollock available to the bottom trawl survey.